SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 To edit text change the content between the __{}__ braces.

-To enable/disable certain parts of the template check the variables at the very top of the `prelude.tex` file.
+To enable/disable parts of the template (i.e. copyright page, list of tables, list of figures, etc.) use the variables stated at the very top of the `prelude.tex` file.

 ```latex
 \titlepgtrue	     % Main title page (required)